ken025/taco_bout_it/README.md

   - Click the green **Code** button and copy the link by clicking on the **clipboard**
   - Once the repository is cloned: run `bundle install` to load the gems and dependencies
-  - Once that is done, run `rake db:migrate` to have access to the database -To access the web application run `rails s` and click the link provided to run your local host
+  - Once that is done, run `rake db:migrate` to have access to the database
+  - To access the web application run `rails s` and click the link provided to run your local host

 ## Contributing